mosesamwoma/java-databse-connectivity/README.md

 cd HostelApp
 ```

-### 5️⃣ Setup Database
+### 6️⃣ Setup Database

-Create the sample database with the students table:
+Create the database with the students table:

 ```powershell
 sqlite3 hostel.db